icppWorld/icgpt/README.md

 make dfx-stop-local
 ```

-## Deploy internet_identity
+## Internet Identity

-Our dapp is using internet identity for authentication.
+icgpt is using internet identity for authentication.

 The internet_identity canister will be installed during a `dfx deploy --network local` command using the instructions provided in `dfx.json`.
 It will NOT be deployed when deploying to the IC.